ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have achieved enormous success in tackling analytical problems on graph data.
-Most GNNs interpret nearly all the node connections as inductive bias with feature smoothness, and implicitly assume strong homophily on the observed graph.
-However, real-world networks are not always homophilic, but sometimes exhibit heterophilic patterns where adjacent nodes share dissimilar attributes and distinct labels.
-Therefore, GNNs smoothing the node proximity holistically may aggregate inconsistent information arising from both task-relevant and irrelevant connections.
-In this paper, we propose a novel edge splitting GNN (ES-GNN) framework, which generalizes GNNs beyond homophily by jointly partitioning network topology and disentangling node features.
-Specifically, the proposed framework employs an interpretable operation to adaptively split the set of edges of the original graph into two exclusive sets indicating respectively the task-relevant and irrelevant relations among nodes.
-The node features are then aggregated separately on these two partial edge sets to produce disentangled representations, based on which a more accurate edge splitting can be attained later.
-Theoretically, we show that our ES-GNN can be regarded as a solution to a graph denoising problem with a disentangled smoothness assumption, which further illustrates our motivations and interprets the improved generalization.
-Extensive experiments over 8 benchmark and 1 synthetic datasets demonstrate that ES-GNN not only outperforms the state-of-the-arts (including 8 GNN baselines), but also can be more robust to adversarial graphs and alleviate the over-smoothing problem.
+While Graph Neural Networks (GNNs) have achieved enormous success in multiple graph analytical tasks, modern variants mostly rely on the strong inductive bias of homophily.
+However, real-world networks typically exhibit both homophilic and heterophilic linking patterns, wherein adjacent nodes may share dissimilar attributes and distinct labels.
+Therefore, GNNs smoothing node proximity holistically may aggregate both task-relevant and irrelevant (even harmful) information, limiting their ability to generalize to heterophilic graphs and potentially causing non-robustness.
+In this work, we propose a novel Edge Splitting GNN (ES-GNN) framework to adaptively distinguish between graph edges either relevant or irrelevant to learning tasks.
+This essentially transfers the original graph into two subgraphs with the same node set but complementary edge sets dynamically.
+Given that, information propagation separately on these subgraphs and edge splitting are alternatively conducted, thus disentangling the task-relevant and irrelevant features.
+Theoretically, we show that our ES-GNN can be regarded as a solution to a \textit{disentangled graph denoising problem}, which further illustrates our motivations and interprets the improved generalization beyond homophily.
+Extensive experiments over 11 benchmark and 1 synthetic datasets not only demonstrate the effective performance of ES-GNN but also highlight its robustness to adversarial graphs and mitigation of the over-smoothing problem.